octahedron00/MNIST_by_C/README.md

 You can select intervals to read.

-This code shows data in dataset by using ASCII-art.
+This code shows data in dataset by using own ASCII-art.

 ## [1_mnist_NN](1_mnist_NN/)